burnout87/burnout.github.io/README.md

 <img width="75%" src="readme_imgs/start_time_example.png">
 </div>

+# Library usage

 The module can be imported in the header as such:

 ```html
 <script type="application/javascript" src="graph_helper.js"></script>
 ```

-An exmaple code that uses this library can be found [here](index.html), and the relative live version can be found [here](https://odahub.io/renku-aqs-graph-library/).
+An examaple code that uses this library can be found [here](index.html), and the relative live version can be found [here](https://odahub.io/renku-aqs-graph-library/).

 Otherwise the [`aqs` renku plugin](https://github.com/oda-hub/renku-aqs/tree/cli-display-graph) makes usage of this library to build the interactive graph via the `show-graph` command.